 Mi yecah lēaqam c’ēwulehkila, ‘olēaqu!

 If you can speak a Native language, speak up!

 —Rick and Cody Pata (Nomlaki, California)

 The Nomlaki language was traditionally spoken in the Sacramento Valley from Cottonwood Creek in the north to Grindstone Creek in the south, from the banks of the Sacramento River in the east, to the peaks of the Coast Range in the west.
 In pre-contact times, it is conservatively estimated that there were 12,500 speakers of Nomlaki, Patwin, and Wintu together.
 Today, there is only one Nomlaki language speaker.
 Nomlaki (also known as "Central Wintun") is a Wintuan language; the other Wintuan languages are Patwin and Wintu.
 Together, these languages form one branch of the hypothesized Penutian language family.
 Cody Pata is Nommaq Nomlāqa Wintūn.
 His family comes from the Paskenta region of Tehama County, California.
 Cody is the last proficient speaker of the Nomlāqa language.
-This line was created as part of the Native Language Challenge, set up by News From Native California.
+This line was created as part of the Native Language Challenge, set up by Vincent Medina of the News From Native California.